 Green - Winner of an Invitational or District Regatta in which boats from five or more fleets have participated.
 Black - Fleet Champion

 40. Materials: Any type of woven polyester fabric or polyester film/scrim three-ply laminate material may be used as long as it has a minimum weight of 111.4 grams per true square meter (2.6 oz. per sailmaker yard).
+Jibs manufactured after 1.1.2013 must use any allowed material of minimum 160gr/sqm.
+The weight of the material shall be indicated by the sailmaker by a stamp at the top of the sail.
+Beginning January 1st 2015 the use of jibs made of 160 gr/sqm shall be mandatory at national championship level and in all the regattas with a deed of gift published in the rulebook.
+A national secretary may allow the use of older jibs made of 130 gr/sqm minimum weight in his country national championship in 2015 only.
 Laminate material approval is limited to commercially manufactured, readily available materials which are cost-competitive with woven materials and which have been specifically approved by the Rules Committee on a case-by-case basis.
 One transparent window of non-woven material may be used in each sail, if desired, with a maximum area of 1858 sq.cm.
 (2 square feet) per window.

-- 41. Construction: Leeches must be folded or capped with at least one additional layer of material of at least the same weight as the body of the sail or its equivalent.
-Sails may be seamed or glued. - 42.
-No extra battens or other means of artificially stiffening the leech of either sail shall be used. - 43.
+41. Construction: Leeches must be folded or capped with at least one additional layer of material of at least the same weight as the body of the sail or its equivalent.
+Sails may be seamed or glued.

+42. No extra battens or other means of artificially stiffening the leech of either sail shall be used.

+43. All sails shall be measured according to the measurements effective from January 1st, 2011.
+Sails manufactured before January 1st 2000 shall comply with the rules in force at the time of manufacturing.
 The dimensions as given are for maximum measurements.
 Sails over dimensions on any side are not allowable.
 A new sail must not be approved which, in the Measurer's opinion, will not be within the specified limits after "breaking in".

 Sails are subject to re-measurement and cancellation of approval at anytime.
 They must be measured at the start of each season and so marked.

 All measurements shall be taken disregarding roaches, straight-line, to centers of grommets and no allowance shall be made for miss-located grommets resulting in the sail being smaller than maximum size permissible.
 If a grommet is located farther from edge of the sail than is permissible, the sail must not be accepted.

-See supplemental drawing on limiting sail dimensions page 60-61.
+See supplemental drawing on limiting sail dimensions, pages .

 All jib dimensions and main leeches shall be subjected to a direct pull of 3.6 kg (8 lbs) when being measured.
 Mainsail shall be measured with battens in place.